rsms/uilayer/README.md

 ### layer.on(type:string, handler:^(event)) → handler

-Register *handler* to be triggered each time *event* is emitted on the receiving layer. *type* can be any string, including DOM Level 3 official events and custom, arbitrary events.
+Register *handler* to be triggered each time *event* is emitted on the receiving layer. *type* can be any string, including [DOM Level 3 events](http://www.w3.org/TR/DOM-Level-3-Events/) and custom, arbitrary events.

 ### layer.removeEventListener(type:string, handler:^(event)) → bool